*Pardon My Hindi

 By Arun Venugopal |

 MARCH 23, 2017

-On April 8th, SAADA will host Where We Belong: Artists in the Archive, a day-long symposium in Philadelphia bringing together artists, activists, academics, and archivists to explore ways to challenge the systematic erasure of stories of marginalized communities in America.
-Five artists, including Chiraag Bhakta, will premiere prototypes of new works inspired by overlooked histories of South Asians in the US.
-Learn more and register now.
+On April 8, 2017, SAADA hosted Where We Belong: Artists in the Archive, a day-long symposium in Philadelphia bringing together artists, activists, academics, and archivists to explore ways to challenge the systematic erasure of stories of marginalized communities in America.
+Five artists, including Chiraag Bhakta, premiered prototypes of new works inspired by overlooked histories of South Asians in the US.

 Over the course of his career, Chiraag Bhakta aka *Pardon My Hindi has collaborated with many of the most prominent South Asian American cultural figures, including DJ Rekha, Das Racist, Vijay Iyer and Sanjay Patel.
 And perhaps more than anyone else, he has articulated through visual language the political consciousness of the diaspora.
 SAADA board member and WNYC reporter Arun Venugopal spoke to Bhakta about his work, growing up in a New Jersey motel, and visual activism in the age of Trump.

 AV: We’ve kind of known each other for a long time, haven’t we?
 But mostly from a distance.

 CB: Yeah, I think the first time we met was in… 2003?